chaaz/adventofcode_2018/README.md

 the modified _A\*_ here; but lost readability, writing time, best-case and avarage-case time, sanity in trade.
 Even missed some edge cases (which fortunately didn't come up in my problem input).

+I now have a cleaned-up version of part 1 with vastly simplified (and thus both more readable and performant) pathfinding, but it's probably still missing that edge case.